mosip/documentation/docs/Steps-to-install-Keycloak-standalone-server.md

 ## Setup Keycloak Standalone Server setup 6.0.1
-**Dcumentation for setting up Keycloak server**
+Dcumentation for setting up keycloak server

 ### Prerequisites

-1. Install java (java-8-openjdk) in all the machines in the cluster and setup the JAVA_HOME environment variable for the same.
+1. Install java (java-8-openjdk) in all the machines in the cluster and setup the `JAVA_HOME` environment variable for the same.
 ```
 sudo yum install java-1.8.0-openjdk-devel
 ```